JohnKendrick/DipoleAutoCorrelation/README.md

-# Calculating the dipole correlation functions from MD
+# Calculating the dipole correlation function
 The python module dipole_acf reads a file of dipole moment fluctuations for a periodic cell calculated using molecular dynamics.
 The source code for the module can be found in the Source/ directory

 ## The CP2K MD calculation